 Survey Researchers plan, develop, or conduct surveys.
 May analyze and interpret the meaning of survey data, determine survey objectives, or suggest or test question wording.
 Includes social scientists who primarily design questionnaires or supervise survey teams.

-Survey Researchers with little to no experience tend to make between $22300 and $35960 while the more experienced ones make over $77210 per year.
+Survey Researchers with little to no experience tend to make between $29620 and $41200 while the more experienced ones can earn over $78360 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Survey Researcher is to move to a higher paying state like MD.
-Right now, the highest paying states for Survey Researchers are MD, DC, VA, NC and NJ.
+One of the easiest ways to increase your salary as a Survey Researcher is to move to a higher paying state like MD.
+Right now, the highest paying states for Survey Researchers are MD, NC, NJ, CA and NY.

-3 other factors that can increase your salary as A Survey Researcher is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Survey Researcher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Survey Researchers what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Survey Researchers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons